How to say “small” in Japanese

 - chiisakat – 小さかっ (ちいさかっ) : one conjugation of “chiisai”.
 This can have a smooth connection with “ta”.

-From these two components, we can understand that “chiisakatta” is literally the ta form of “chiisai”.
-In Japanese, ta forms of words can work as their past tense forms.
-So, we can use “chiisakatta” to mean ‘was small’ or ‘were small’ in Japanese.
-Let me explain its usage through the example sentence below.
+From these two parts, we can understand that “chiisakatta” is literally the ta form of “chiisai” and means ‘was small’, ‘were small’, or such in Japanese.
+Let me explain how to use this form through the example sentence below.

 Example #3: how to say “was small” in Japanese